BugSplat-Git/bugsplat-docs/introduction/getting-started/posting-a-test-crash/myjavacrasher.md

 All the crash reports in the fred@bugsplat.com account are actual crashes created with one of our sample applications.
 Crash reports from the application MyJavaCrasher are mixed in with crash reports from Windows applications.

-To view just the Java application crashes you can filter on application name “MyJavaCrasher” on the [Crashes](https://app.bugsplat.com/v2/allcrash) page.
+To view just the Java application crashes you can filter on application name **MyJavaCrasher** on the [Crashes](https://app.bugsplat.com/v2/allcrash) page.

-**Testing the sample application ‘MyJavaCrasher’**
+**Testing the sample application MyJavaCrasher**

 Locate the MyJavaCrasher java source file from the zip that you just downloaded.
-Notice that there is a folder called “lib” which contains 4 libraries:
+Notice that there is a folder called **lib** which contains 4 libraries:

 * `activation.jar`
 * `mailapi.jar`